-The Informatics Department at the School of Applied Mathematics and Management is major in training experts in the area of Informatics.
+The Informatics Department at the Information-Analytical Technologies and Managment is major in training experts in the area of Informatics.

 The Department offers: